I got the inspiration to curate this wonderful collection of vintage mushroom charts and mushroom drawings from a recent trip to London.

 14. Charlotte Younge’s British Mushrooms

-This beautiful illustration of British fungi is from her collection of vintage fruit and vegetable illustrations.
+This beautiful illustration of British fungi is from her vintage fruit and vegetable illustrations collection.

-If you enjoyed these mushroom charts, you might want to check out these other wonderful vintage botanical images on the blog and other educational posters including these vintage vegetable prints.
+If you enjoyed these mushroom charts, you might want to check out the blog’s other wonderful vintage botanical images and other educational posters, including these vintage vegetable prints.

 Marie